adap/flower/examples/app-pytorch/README.md

 # Flower App (PyTorch) 🧪

-🧪 = This example covers experimental features that might change in future versions of Flower
+> 🧪 = This example covers experimental features that might change in future versions of Flower

-Please consult the regular PyTorch code examples ([quickstart](https://github.com/adap/flower/tree/main/examples/quickstart-pytorch), [advanced](https://github.com/adap/flower/tree/main/examples/advanced-pytorch)) to learn how to use Flower with PyTorch.
+> Please consult the regular PyTorch code examples ([quickstart](https://github.com/adap/flower/tree/main/examples/quickstart-pytorch), [advanced](https://github.com/adap/flower/tree/main/examples/advanced-pytorch)) to learn how to use Flower with PyTorch.

-This how-to guide describes the deployment of a long-running Flower server.
+The following steps describe how to start a long-running Flower server (SuperLink) and then run a Flower App (consisting of a `ClientApp` and a `ServerApp`).

 ## Preconditions